Security sector reform

 - United Nations Mission in Liberia (UNMIL)

-- United Nations Integrated Mission in Timor-Leste (UNMIT)
+- United Nations Support Mission in Libya (UNSMIL)

 - United Nations Office to the African Union (UNOAU)